-When it comes to location, the highest average paycheck (about $80K per year) can be spotted in Sarasota, Fla.; Baltimore, Md. ($78K), Lancaster, Pa. (about $57K), and Evansville, Ind. ($50K) are the next top-paying cities.
-By state, the highest pay levels are found in Maryland, where the average Berry Plastics Corporation employee makes $75K annually.
+When it comes to location, the highest average paycheck (about $80K annually) can be spotted in Sarasota, Fla.; Baltimore, Md. (around $78K), Victoria, Texas ($73K), and Lancaster, Pa. ($57K) are the next top-paying cities.
+At approximately $47K, Evansville, Ind. is home to some of the lowest pay in the country.
+Berry Plastics Corporation workers in Maryland earn the most — $75K per year on average.

 Years of Experience